jh0ker/welcomebot/README.md

 ## How to use
 * Clone the repo
-* Add/Edit the "TG_BOT_TOKEN" environement variable
+* Add/Edit the "TG_BOT_TOKEN" environment variable
 * Use it